 The Food and Drug Administration (FDA) is a federal agency within the U.S. Department of Health and Human Services.
 A core function of the FDA is to evaluate new and existing medications for their effectiveness and safety.
 The Foundation works with the FDA to ensure they understand the complex nature of lupus as emerging therapies treating lupus move through the drug development process.

 One of the key goals of the Lupus Foundation of America (Foundation) is to ensure people with lupus have access to the care and treatments they need.
 Recently, access to a few vital treatments has been challenging to obtain, specifically access to quinacrine, hydroxychloroquine, and Benlysta®.

-A policy summit on lupus will be held June 25-27, 2017 at the Hyatt Regency Hotel on Capitol Hill in Washington, DC.
+The National Policy Summit: Advocacy in Action will be held June 25-27, 2017 at the Hyatt Regency Hotel on Capitol Hill in Washington, DC.
 Approximately 200 activists from across the country will bring their message to Congress seeking support for more lupus research funding for the National Institutes of Health and to elevate lupus on the nation’s health care agenda.